Pancreatic-Cancer-Treatment

 The lifespan of a pancreatic cancer patient:

-Each patient is different, and what works for one person may not work for another, and vice versa.
+Each case is different, and what works for one person may not work for another, and vice versa.
 Overall survival rates are still much lower than those for other types of cancer.

 Can pancreatic cancer be cured?